-During the interviews with the hunters, an important discovery was made that is critical to understanding and interpreting the Greenlandic data i.e. the length measurements are taken over the body16 rather than parallel to the body - this will result in an overestimate of length data compared to the 'standard' measurements used in the length-weight relationship studies reported (see Fig. 3).
-The extent to which this is an overestimate is unknown and the need for a formal study to examine this is presented in the recommendations section (see Item 5.2.5).
+During the interviews with the hunters an extremely important discovery was made that is critical to understanding and interpreting the Greenlandic data i.e. the length measurements are taken over the body rather than parallel to the body - this will result in an overestimate of length data compared to the 'standard' measurements used in the length-weight relationship studies reported (see Fig. 3).
+The extent to which this is an overestimate is unknown and a formal study to examine this is presented in the recommendations section (see Item 5.2.5).